Featuring Special Guest, Dr. Patrick McGrath

 Kelley: That’s a beautiful way of explaining it actually.
 This is the worst-case scenario, but how do I want to show up?
 And how do I want to be?

-Dr. Patrick: …What if OCD was the worst-case scenario?
+Dr. McGrath: …What if OCD was the worst-case scenario?
 Not what OCD tells you the worst-case scenario could be?
 What if it’s just that OCD itself is the worst-case scenario?
 And therefore our job isn’t to really work as much on what OCD tells you.
 It’s just to help get rid of OCD in and of itself?
 Because to me, having OCD might actually be the worst-case scenario.

 OCD therapists have one goal

-Dr. Patrick: I just like to say to people, the biggest thing that will work against you will be the thing that you’re trying to get rid of… Therapists have one goal in working with you and that is to help you not be ruled by obsessive-compulsive disorder anymore.
+Dr. McGrath: I just like to say to people, the biggest thing that will work against you will be the thing that you’re trying to get rid of… Therapists have one goal in working with you and that is to help you not be ruled by obsessive-compulsive disorder anymore.
 Let them do their job, trust in what they tell you and give it a chance.
 Because here’s why I don’t think OCD is scary – because it’s amazingly predictable.
 And we know exactly what it’s going to do.
 But it becomes scary because even though it’s predictable, it throws one more thing at you and says, but what if this is the time, right?
 But if you know that that’s also predictable and that it’s going to do that, then maybe you recognize that OCD does have a pattern.
 I’m stuck in the pattern.
 And the one goal is to get out of the pattern.
 And if I get out of the pattern, maybe I can get better.